 Paulo Ferreira, Nuno Valente, Derlei and Maniche had all arrived in the close season, joining captain Jorge Costa and Portuguese international goalkeeper Vitor Baía.
 By the time his squad faced Celtic on 21 May 2003, he had already delivered on his promise in the league, throwing in the Portuguese Cup to boot.
 Mourinho’s men had dispatched with Roberto Mancini’s Lazio in the semi-final and O’Neill’s men would have to be at their very best to beat a side that was drilled, hungry and motivated by Europe’s brightest young manager.

 For Celtic fans, the game brought a carnival-like atmosphere.
 The numbers vary, but most reports suggest that around 80,000 supporters made the trip to Seville for the final, many in planes specifically chartered for the event.
-As reported by the Telegraph at the time, one Irish bar in the area had sold 300 barrels of beer to a Celtic fan base that was thirsty not just for glory.
+As reported by the Telegraph at the time, one Irish bar in the area had sold 300 barrels of beer to Celtic fans that were thirsty for more than just glory.

 Celtic’s in-house TV channel had been building the game up all day, interviewing fans and sampling the atmosphere of a city under a green and white siege.
 Even Rod Stewart was there, having flown directly from Los Angeles for the occasion.
 It seemed like history was about to be made and we were all invited to the party.
 Maggie, it seemed, had finally woken up.

 O’Neill remained faithful to the team that had brought him all the way to Seville.
-With John Hartson injured, Chris Sutton partnered Henrik Larsson in attack.
-Lambert, Lennon and Petrov were flanked by Thompson and Agathe, while Rab Douglas would rely once more on the towering triumvirate of Baldé, Mjällby and Valgaeren.
+With Hartson injured, Sutton partnered Larsson in attack.
+Lambert, Lennon and Petrov were flanked by Thompson and Agathe, while Douglas would rely once more on the towering triumvirate of Baldé, Mjällby and Valgaeren.

-Derlei would break the deadlock first, smacking home from the right hand side after Douglas had parried Alenichev’s volley.
-Celtic’s equaliser after the break would sum up everything that made Henrik Larsson a world-class footballer.
-A hopeful punt from Didier Agathe was met by the Swede, who headed a ball from an incredible angle, coaxing it past a hapless Baía and sending the green and white fans ballistic as the ball went in off the post.
+Derlei would break the deadlock first, smacking home from the right-hand side after Douglas had parried Alenichev’s volley.
+Celtic’s equaliser after the break would sum up everything that made Larsson a world-class footballer.
+A hopeful punt from Agathe was met by the Swede, who headed a ball from an incredible angle, coaxing it past a hapless Baía and sending the green and white fans ballistic as the ball went in off the post.

 The media, meanwhile, had been less kind to Porto, whose triumph had been marred by accusations of gamesmanship throughout.
-Celtic fans booed every Porto player as they collected their winners’ medals, the reward for 120 minutes of exaggeration, skulduggery and timewasting.
+Celtic fans booed every Porto player as they collected their winners medals, the reward for 120 minutes of exaggeration, skulduggery and timewasting.
 Meanwhile, Celtic players lay smote on the turf, depressed and empty.
-They had given their all, and it was a bitter end to this most romantic of footballing odysseys.
+They had given their all: it was a bitter end to this most romantic of footballing odysseys.

 By Christopher Weir @chrisw45